icdocsoc/docsoc-guide-linux/intro-to-command-line.md

 * file size (in bytes)
 * date last modified

-We explain how to read file permissions (e.g. `drwxr-xr-x`) later on in this section.
+We explain how to read file permissions (e.g. `drwxr-xr-x`) in the File Permissions section later on.

 ![ls -l](assets/commands/ls-l.png "ls -l")